 What do you do when you're faced with a really big business problem?
-(Maybe your employee retention is low, and you are looking for the reasons why.)
+Suppose, for example, that your staff retention is low and you don't know why.

-Perhaps your first step is to brainstorm the possible reasons, and maybe then you apply a range of different problem-solving skills.
-But what if you've focused on the wrong problem, or you're just looking at a symptom of a larger problem?
+Maybe you'd brainstorm the possible reasons, and apply a range of different problem-solving skills to fix them.
+But what if you've focused on the wrong problem, or you're just looking at one symptom of a larger problem?

-By focusing on one specific problem, you tend to stop looking for other problems.
-And that's when you risk missing something that's potentially more fundamental than the problem you first decided to investigate.
-This is where CATWOE can help you avoid making a serious mistake.
+By focusing on one aspect, you tend to stop looking for other potential issues.
+That's when you risk missing the core problem, which could be more serious than the problem you identified first.